Frequently Asked Questions

 Why do projects need to be nominated?

 Utah Code Section 72-1-304 allows a local government or district to nominate a project for prioritization.
 Nominations are required for TIF Active and TTIF projects since a match is required as part of the eligibility.
-TTIF Transit and TIF Highway programs also open a nomination window, but for those programs phase one projects from the Unified Transportation Plan are automatically considered.
+TTIF Transit and TIF Highway programs also open a nomination window, but for those programs eligible phase one projects from the Unified Transportation Plan are automatically considered.

 Who can nominate a project?